Women's Reproductive Health

 Feel Empowered With Reproductive Health Counseling for Women

 Every woman deals with changes to her reproductive health, but that doesn’t mean you have to accept the pain, discomfort or feelings of helplessness.
-I can help you manage physical symptoms and process difficult emotions and trauma that may be impacting your personal life, career or relationships.
+I can help you manage physical symptoms and process difficult emotions that may be impacting your personal life, career or relationships.
 We will work together to explore and integrate your body’s experience into your life’s story so that you can develop a new sense of physical, emotional and mental well-being.
 Instead of feeling defined or controlled by sexual trauma, women’s health issues or the birth of a child, you can learn new tools and skills to adapt to your experience and feel empowered as you foster a healthy relationship with your body.
 At Unity Psychological Consulting, you can feel safe and supported, find new reserves of strength and work toward positive, lasting change.

-Counseling for women’s health issues – including menopause counseling, pregnancy counseling, postpartum depression, chronic pain counseling and endometriosis support – is an active process that gives a voice to your experience.
+Counseling for women’s health issues – including menopause counseling, pregnancy counseling, chronic pain counseling and endometriosis support – is an active process that gives a voice to your experience.
 By learning and practicing mindfulness, you can gain greater awareness of your physical experience and recognize when you may need more guidance.
 You can build a healthier, more positive relationship with yourself and your body and feel empowered to seek relationships in which you can share your story and get the acceptance and support you need.

-Together, we can identify the factors that are creating stress or triggering feelings of trauma so you can take steps to find relief and create personal growth.
+Together, we can identify the factors that are creating stress so you can take steps to find relief and create personal growth.
 You can see that your experience doesn’t mean you are weak, only that you are human.
 Understanding your emotional and physical needs can be a powerful tool when seeking medical help or communicating with your partner or loved ones.
 We can collaborate to find ways in which you can express yourself clearly, whether you are addressing a chronic health concern with your doctor, seeking specialized support or trying to show your partner how he or she can help meet your needs.

 I have been helping women accept themselves and their bodies for 10 years, and I am always in awe of the courage women show in sharing their experience and learning how to care for themselves.
 I believe that all women are warriors, and there is an inherent strength in sharing your story.
 With a mindful approach and the support of a compassionate women’s health counselor, you can adapt to changes in your body and feel more balanced, self-assured and empowered so you can live the life that you want.